glowinginthedark/openGL/README.md

 This is a C++ OpenGL graphics project based on [these](https://learnopengl.com/Getting-started/Creating-a-window) tutorials.

 In order to run this project you must have the required dependencies installed (they are mentioned in the tutorial above):

--gcc/g++
+- gcc/g++

--cmake
+- cmake

--GLFW (library for creating windows that can run an OpenGL context)
+- GLFW (library for creating windows that can run an OpenGL context)

--Glad (loader for OpenGL functions)
+- Glad (loader for OpenGL functions)

 The following instructions are probably only relevant to Linux, so if you are using windows, please refer to the tutorial linked above.